 On the second day, we complete the math portion of the reader.
 First, we look at the ten frame to determine how many groundhogs there are.
 Then, we reread the text and cross off the last groundhog.
 Last, we complete the number sentence at the bottom of the page.

-If you’d like to give this Groundhog’s Day activity a try in your classroom, just click the image below to grab it for FREE!
+If you’d like to give this Groundhog’s Day activity a try in your classroom, you can grab it for FREE!

 I was lucky enough to get Ten Grouchy Groundhogs from Scholastic a couple years ago.
 If you are unable to find it there, you can always grab it from Amazon using this affiliate link.